gfitzp/fitzflix-docker/README.md

 ### Purge

-Run **Queue.sh**.
 Files marked with the "purge" task will have their local files AND their AWS Glacier files deleted, and their records removed from the database.
 This option is only available for those files that have the `purge_queue` flag set, and `date_earliest_purge` is in the past.

 ### Queue

-Run **Queue.sh**.
 Three queue files are created: **queue_archive.tsv**, **queue_encode.tsv**, and **queue_other.tsv**.
 Archive and Encode tasks are processed remotely, while Other contains tasks that do not require much processing power.

 Based on the number of tasks in queue_archive.tsv and queue_encode.tsv, up to `${DO_MAX_DROPLETS}` droplets will be created for remote processing.
 The droplet type is chosen to process as many tasks as possible in the shortest amount of time, but if multiple droplets are estimated to take the same length of time, then the least expensive of those options is selected.
 The droplet details are added to a **dropletSpecs.txt** file, and an email is sent with information about the droplets created.